 Restraining Self

-Not doing ill is a first component of, or a first step toward, doing good.
+Not doing ill is a first step toward doing good.
 Self-restraint is the avoidance of harmful actions, as expressed by "thou shalt not kill."
-Strict pacifists are committed to ...
+Strict pacifists are committed to following this rule to ...
 Read More about Restraining Self

 Acknowledging the Humanity of Others

-In the intellectual domain, to be ethical, we must first acknowledge that other people are human, as we are.
-The fundamental building block of interpersonal relationships is the acknowledgement of ...
+To be ethical, we must first acknowledge that other people are human, as we are.
+This is the “thinking” component of ahimsa.
+The fundamental building block of interpersonal relationships is the ...
 Read More about Acknowledging the Humanity of Others

 Being Non-malevolent

+The emotional component of non-harm (ahimsa) is non-malevolence.
 Long before we get to Love, we may have to rid ourselves of any malevolent feelings.
-These are unhealthy emotional states toward others, or toward the self.
-The corresponding emotion for the first ...
+These are unhealthy emotional states ...
 Read More about Being Non-malevolent

 Avoiding Harm